omeps/zig-reloc/README.md

 ### Building

-zig-reloc is built on zig version `0.15.0-dev.936+fc2c1883b`.
+zig-reloc is built on the latest zig version, `0.15.0-dev.1149+4e6a04929`.
 I will move it to `0.15` when that is released.
 There are no additional dependencies.

 Build command: